dakusui/cmd/README.md

 # cmd

-A library for Java 8 to run a shell command using a to easily on Unix platforms.
+A library for Java 8 to run a shell command easily on Unix platforms.

-Creating a program that executes a shell command from Java is a tedious task but there are a lot of pitfalls.
+Creating a program that executes a shell command from Java is a tedious task but there are a lot of pitfalls which we almost always fall whenever we write a program to use ```Runtime#exec()`` method.

-This library does it on behalf of you.
-To run '''echo hello''', you can simply do
+This library does it well on behalf of you.

+To run '''echo hello''', you can simply do either

 ```java